 The cemetery also features the Neptune Baby and Young Child Memorial Garden, Gardens of Remembrance and a Woodland Burial area.

 On plot K, there are 30 burials in graves purchased in 1951 by the Trustees of the Cinematograph Trade Benevolent Fund.

 This area was created in 1996.
-Recent introductions include:
+Species introduced include: